 - Practical interests include: video editing, DSLR cinematography, grading, experimental video, digital photography, digital graphics, and web design.

-- Tools of choice are: Canon DSLR and HD/V, Adobe Master Collection CS6 and 5.5, Final Cut Pro Suite, and all types of Mac.
+- Tools of choice are: Canon DSLR and HD/V, Adobe Master Collection and Creative Cloud, Final Cut Pro Suite, and all types of Mac.